kierrarg/portfolio/README.md

 # Important!

-## This project is under reconstruction
+## This project is undergoing renovations

 This project was created with backend functionality using MSSQL and Node.js linking to the contact page, however, in order to deploy it through Github pages I needed to comment out the backend code.
 The commented out code can be found in